-- a. the obligations issued by the HRA to assist in financing the project have been retired and federal contributions have been discontinued; OR - b. the authority is no longer obligated by contracts with the federal government to maintain the project as a low income housing project, whichever is later (Minnesota Statute 469.040).
+- a. the obligations issued by the HRA to assist in financing the project have been retired and federal contributions have been discontinued; OR - (5% of shelter rentals) (Minnesota Statute 469.040). b. the authority is no longer obligated by contracts with the federal government to maintain the project as a low income housing project, whichever is later (Minnesota Statute 469.040).